aykhazanchi/id2209-dist-ai-intelligent-agents/README.md

-Final Project

-This project simulates different agents of each specie type meeting and interacting through their "personalities" which, in turn, affects their "mood".
-It uses FIPA communication protocol.
-Additionally, an overall average global mood is observed for the simulation.
-The `Project_Report.pdf` goes over the implementation and experimentation details.

-This was done as part of the final project for ID2209 - Distributed Artificial Intelligence and Intelligent Agents at KTH Royal Institute of Technology.
+Code written during the course offering of ID2209 - Distributed AI and Intelligent Agents at KTH, Royal Institute of Technology.
+The programming language used in the class is [GAML]().
+The code here is written as group work in collaboration with [vasigarans](https://github.com/VasigaranS)